h6y3/neovim_zettelkasten_ai/README.md

 - **CreateAndEdit** (`CE` command):
   - Creates directories if they don't exist when opening a file
   - Example: `:CE path/that/doesnt/exist/yet/file.md`

+- **NewMarkdownFile** (`:NewMarkdown` command):
+  - Interactive prompt for creating new Markdown files with the template
+  - Automatically adds .md extension if omitted
+  - Creates any necessary directories in the path
+  - Applies the skeleton.md template automatically

 - **Document Search**:
   - Custom functions for searching specifically in your Documents folder